soodaayush/arduino-school-yoga-project/README.md

 ## Lessons Learned

-I learned the basics of how hardware works and how to print to an LCD screen.
+I learned the basics of how the Arduino and Breadboard work, the process of printing to an LCD screen, and uploading code from Arduino IDE to the microcontroller.

 ## The Project